My Medicare Broker

 If you turn 65 while covered under an employer group-plan,

-once you disenroll from it and enroll into Medicare, you may
+you may disenroll from it and enroll into Medicare, but you

-loose the opportunity to re-enroll back into that group-plan.
+may loose the opportunity, to re-enroll back into that Plan.

 © 2020 DBL T Investments.
 All Rights Reserved.